chenle02/ReviseClipBoard/README.md

 cd ReviseClipBoard
 pip install .
 ```
+## Contributing

+Contributions are welcome!
+Please open issues or pull requests on GitHub.

+## Author

+Le Chen

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 For development mode (editable install):
 ```bash
 pip install -e .
 ```

+## Contributing

+Contributions are welcome!
+Please open issues or pull requests on GitHub.

+## Author

+Le Chen

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ### Installing via pipx

 If you'd like to install `gpt-clip` in an isolated environment using pipx, note that the CLI has been tested with OpenAI client `openai==0.27.7`.
 To pin the compatible OpenAI version and ensure all dependencies (including `pyperclip`) are installed, follow these steps: